And the Oscar for education goes to …

 Dewar digs in

 When it comes to straight bats John Dewar plays the straightest.
 Yesterday the La Trobe VC faced up to some tough bowling from Fiona Parker on ABC radio in Bendigo.
 Ms Parker asked how many of the 350 jobs projected to go under his restructure would be lost on the Bendigo campus.
 And asked and asked and asked.
-To which Professor Dewar replied and replied and relied that he did not know, that the 350 was a global figure and that the number for campuses and operating units was not worked out.
+To which Professor Dewar replied and replied and replied that he did not know, that the 350 was a global figure and that the number for campuses and operating units was not worked out.
 When she got bored with getting nowhere with that she started asking why had not talked about job losses in a Friday speech at the Bendigo Art Gallery – which Professor Dewar dealt with in the same way.
 It was an excellent effort by a man who obviously does not enjoy combative interviews.
 Professor Dewar has made things hard for himself by the time he has taken with the operational review – it would have been far easier, albeit unfair to the university community to just announce the restructure as a fait accompli.
 But over many months he has talked people through problems and processes and copped continual criticism.
 Yesterday summed up his style, yes he was an easy target but no one can say he is not prepared to make his case.

 Barrel of laughs at Bundoora